 Verifying Data Integrity and Protection

-Confirm that no data was lost, modified, or exposed during migration.
+Confirm that you didn’t lose, modify, or expose data during migration.
 Use checksums or hash validations to ensure data integrity.
 Re-enable data loss prevention (DLP), antivirus, and backup systems in the new environment.

 Also, test disaster recovery (DR) processes to verify data can be restored securely if needed.